Photoshop CS5 for Photographers

 Photoshop CS5 for Photographers provides comprehensive Photoshop training targeting the needs of photographers.
 In this course, author Chris Orwig demonstrates the fundamental skills used to enhance digital photos, including managing and correcting color, sharpening, making selections and adjustments, retouching, and printing from Photoshop.
 In addition to teaching the techniques that enable photographers to refine and publish their photos, the course includes live-action segments that encourage thinking photographically and shooting with Photoshop’s capabilities in mind.
 Exercise files are included with the course.

-Welcom!
-My name is Chris Orwig.
-I am a pro photographer, and I am a teacher.
-And I am on the photography faculty at Brooks Institute in Santa Barbara, California.
-And right now, we are up in the Santa Barbara mountains, and it is a beautiful morning.
-You know, there is nothing better than getting up early and watching the sun rise and getting out to take pictures in this exquisite light.
-I love how Marc Riboud puts it.
-He says "Photography is about savoring life at 1/100th of a second."
+- Welcome, my name's Chris Orwig, I'm a pro photographer and I'm a teacher.
+Now I'm on the Photography faculty at Brooks Institute in Santa Barbara, California.
+And right now we're up in the Santa Barbara mountains, and it is a beautiful morning.
+You know there's nothing better than getting up early and watching the sun rise, and getting out to take pictures in this exquisite light.
+You know, I love how Marc Riboud puts it.
+He says, "Photography is about savoring life at 1/100th of a second."
 It's as if we get more out of life by taking pictures.

-And the art and craft of photography, it requires more than simply pushing a button and taking a picture.
+And you know, the art and craft of photography, it requires more than simply pushing a button and taking a picture.
 It requires how we bring that image to life in post-production as well.
-And that's what we are going to focus in on here.
-How can we use Photoshop from a photographic perspective in order to create compelling, and engaging, and intriguing images?
-Well, we will start off by looking at our approach to Photoshop.
+And that's what we're going to focus in on here.
+How can we use Photoshop from a photographic perspective in order to create compelling and engaging and intriguing images.
+Well, we'll start off by looking at our approach to Photoshop.
 What is a digital image?
-And with that understanding, that will then help us learn how we can resize and actually work with these digital files.
+And with that understanding, that will then help us learn how we can re-size and actually work with these digital files.

 So thanks for joining me, and let the adventure begin.

 Creative Inspirations: Troika Design Group, Design and Branding Agency152,405 Views